whopperprinting/LayerLapse/README.md

 Right now, only **Nikon cameras** are confirmed to work.
 I'm gathering data for Sony, Canon, Fuji, etc.

+See full list of compatibility:
+📂 [`docs/camera_compatibility.md`](docs/camera_compatibility.md)
 Want to help?
-Submit a PR or open an issue:
+Submit a PR or open an issue!
-📂 [`docs/camera_compatibility.md`](docs/camera_compatibility.md)

 ---